/

 • Getting emotional easily (angry or sad) even when something unrelated is happening

-Therapy can help you process these emotions and manage the effects that the crime may still be having on our life.
+Therapy can help a person process these emotions and manage the effects that the crime may still be having on our life.

-If you would like to work with our law firm, we usually require at least 12 sessions of therapy as part of the terms of our representation.
-Primarily, we care about our clients’ emotional well being – we want you to have less worries and happier days!
-We also find that attending therapy also helps our clients work better with our team and cooperate to provide the information we need for their case.
+Our law firm usually requires, as part of our contract and the terms of our representation, that the primary applicant attend, a certain number of therapy sessions.
+There are several reasons – Primarily, we care about our clients’ emotional well-being – we want you to have less worries and happier days!
+We also find that attending therapy also helps people work better with our team and cooperate to provide the information we need for their case.
+It may also be an important part of the legal argument of a humanitarian visa application.

 Beneficiary Applications